-In accordance with our editorial line, we operate a work of popularization of information and try to offer information expressed in clear language and, as far as possible, understandable by all.
-Often a challenge, because the documents we work on are mostly very “technical” and full of jargon, whether they are scientific publications, legal texts, or sociological or philosophical analyses…
+In accordance with our editorial line, we operate a work of popularization of information and try to propose information expressed in a clear language and, as far as possible, understandable by all.
+This is often a challenge, because the documents we work on are in their great majority very “technical” and full of jargon, whether they are scientific publications, legal texts, or sociological or philosophical analyses…

-Here are a few vocabulary items that may prove necessary for a good understanding of the proposed texts.
+Here are some vocabulary elements that may be necessary for a good understanding of the proposed texts.

 The list will be expanded over time.
-Do not hesitate to help us complete or clarify the terms of this glossary: you can help improve it by sending us your comments at redaction(at)veillenanos.fr
+Do not hesitate to help us to complete or clarify the terms of this glossary: you can contribute to improve it by sending us your remarks to the address redaction(at)veillenanos.fr

-Ability to inflict DNA damage, which can promote the appearance or development of cancers
+Ability to inflict DNA damage, which can promote the onset or development of cancer

-Surface area of a particle or material relative to its volume → one of the important characteristics of nanomaterials is the magnitude of their specific surface area per unit volume.
+Surface area of a particle or material relative to its volume → an important characteristic of nanomaterials is the magnitude of their specific surface area per unit volume.